Is It Time to Find a Bipartisan Solution to Health Care?

 With Senate Republicans headed back to the drawing board on health care — after not having enough votes to pass their reform this week — here’s a radical idea: Why not try to find a bipartisan solution?
 After all, it’s not too hard to imagine that there would be a filibuster-proof 60 votes to 1) keep Obamacare in place, 2) shore up the markets in places where the law is struggling, and 3) add conservative reforms to it, including medical malpractice reform.

-“This is not for Republicans to fix or Democrats to fix — this is for us as Americans to fix,” Sen. Lisa Murkowski (R-AK) said, per NBC’s Benjy Sarlin.
-“Democrats and Republicans need to work together,” Sen. Ben Cardin (D-MD) said on “MTP Daily” yesterday.
+“This is not for Republicans to fix or Democrats to fix — this is for us as Americans to fix,” Sen. Lisa Murkowski, R-Alaska, said, per NBC’s Benjy Sarlin.
+“Democrats and Republicans need to work together,” Sen. Ben Cardin, D-Md., said on “MTP Daily” yesterday.
 But instead, Senate Republicans have pursued a partisan approach via a reconciliation process that requires just 50 votes — but that also likely excludes other reforms because of budget rules.

 GOP strategist Michael Steel told one of us yesterday that Republicans owe it to their voters to find a way to repeal and replace Obamacare.
 And that’s probably the best argument for Republicans to continue to find a partisan solution.
 But here’s the counter-argument: If the Senate GOP bill already preserves much of Obamacare’s architecture — the individual market, subsidies to help poorer Americans pay for it — then why not try a bipartisan solution?
 Many American voters, after all, might reward the Republicans, Democrats, and president who finally ended the Health Care Wars.